aces/Loris-MRI/docs/04-Scripts.md

 Note carefully the following arguments:

-- *acquisition_protocol*: must be a known scan type according to the `mri_scan_type` table
+- `-acquisition_protocol`: must be a known scan type according to the `mri_scan_type` table
-- *tarchive_Path*: the DICOM tarball
+- `-tarchive_Path`: the DICOM tarball
-- *mincPath*: note this file may have been placed in the `trashbin` directory
+- `-mincPath`: note this file may have been placed in the `trashbin` directory

 See also: [MRI-PR#141](https://github.com/aces/Loris-MRI/pull/141) for more examples.